gnattishness/go_shared_lib_expt/README.md

 ```

 Change `BUILDMODE` in [Makefile](./Makefile) to `c-archive` to try making static libraries.
+(Linking will fail for static libraries due to redefinitions of the cgo runtime, etc).

 Can check what symbols are exported/externally visible like so: